JungPhilipp/FuzzyCMake/README.md

 ### fuzzy_core
 Like the name suggests, this contains the core code of libFuzzy.
-Other targets using parts are simply linked against fuzzy_core. fuzzy_core also includes are core dependencies, which are bundled in fuzzy_common.
+Other targets using parts are simply linked against fuzzy_core.

 ### fuzzy_common
 The fuzzy_common serves as a collection of libraries against which other targets link.
 In this case it includes Boost, Catch2, Easylogging, Eigen and OpenMP(if enabled).
-To add new dependencies (such as cereal or ligigl) can simply be added to this target.
+New dependencies (such as cereal or ligigl) can simply be added to this target.
 For more special use-cases (such as vtk or paraview) one should add another library.

 ### third_party
 Dependencies used with fuzzy_common are managed and build within the third_party folder.
-To add a new dependency, add the source directly are init. a git submodule and append the CMakeLists.txt.
+To add a new dependency, add the source directly and append the CMakeLists.txt. (soon git submodules)
 ### fuzzy_tests
 Includes tests for the core codes (from fuzzy_core).
 If new parts of the library are added (lets say fuzzy_vtk), one would simply add another test target.